brycetshaw/River-Forecast-App/README.md

 ### Design strategy

 We will use python for the backend, Django for the frontend.
-We will store data in database (which database?), which will be local to the application.
+We will store data in an SQLite database, which will be local to the application.
 Requested data will be populated into the database and cached.
 If requested data is partially available in the database, only the missing parts will be scraped from online sources.

 ### Design Unknowns

-- How do we build a front end
+- Designing a interactable front end which contains a visualization module.
-- how do we visualise data
--
+- Visualize data gathered in the database using graphs and plots.

 ### Implementation Plan

 - Data retrieval.
-Scrapes provided datasource for specified date ranges.
+Scrapes provided data source for specified date ranges.
-- real time retriver
+- Real time retriever, which updates database with up-to-date information.
 - Database Interface
 - Database
 - Frontend